WreckItTim/OmniNaviPy/README.md

 🚀 **First Run**

 Run the evaluate_navigation.py file to test run everything, which by default will use the _DataMap_ agent and a two-tier navigational framework that uses the DRL_beta policy (previosly learned DQN) to direct the drone which actions to take.
 Feel free to play with the paramters after that.
 Happy navigating!

+Note that this uses a static hold out set of trajectories to evaluate on, which should be held out from training all future policies.
+This creates a consistent testing metric across different configurations for robust model evaluations.